jghaley/no-spaghetti-code/_episodes/05-modularcode.md

 ---
-title: "We Like Short Functions"
+title: "We Like Short Code"
 teaching: 10
 exercises: 0
 questions: